Tuesday, 28 October 2025

 This is NOT a flood-affected area.

 Please contact Mr Unnikrishnan for more information.
 His mobile number is 9446139818.
 Call time 09:00 AM - 05:00 PM.
 He is a retired BSNL employee.
+He is not a broker, please note.

 * Prime location